 It's not every day you see a baby skunk and a kitten getting to know each other on your couch.
-But it is a typical day for Janice Wolf, her 23 dogs, 10 sheep, eight donkeys, four horses, two emus, and countless cats, ducks, rabbits, turtles -- and whatever animal may need a home that day.
+But it was a typical day for Janice Wolf, her menagerie of dogs, sheep, donkeys, horses, emus, and countless cats, ducks, rabbits, turtles -- and whatever animal may need a home that day.

-Wolf runs Rocky Ridge Refuge in Gassville, AR.
+Wolf runs Rocky Ridge Refuge in Gassville, Ark.
 The refuge is her personal labor of love for abandoned, abused and injured animals of every shape, size, species and ailment.

 Wolf's rescues generally enter the refuge with horrific tales of neglect and abuse.
 But through Wolf's perseverance many of the animals go on to live long, happy lives -- filled with some of the most amazing interspecies friendships.

-"The only rule we have here is 'we gotta get along,'" says Wolf.
+"The only rule we have here is 'we gotta get along,'" said Wolf.
 "And they do."

-Above, an abandoned kitten (part of a litter left for dead when the kittens were just a day old) engages Josh, the resident skunk.
-Josh was raised by humans and then abandoned and doesn't have the necessary skills to survive in the wild.
-And, no -- no Rocky Ridge Refuge resident has been sprayed by Josh -- not yet, at least.
+Above, we see an abandoned kitten (part of a litter left for dead when the kittens were just a day old) that engaged Josh, the resident skunk.
+Josh was raised by humans and then abandoned and didn't have the necessary skills to survive in the wild.

-One of Rocky Ridge's great success stories, Tristan, the three-legged dog (top left), came from a horribly abusive home and went on to make frequent visits to nursing homes, as a therapy dog.
+Shown is one of Rocky Ridge's great success stories, Tristan, a three-legged dog (top left), who came from a horribly abusive home and went on to make frequent visits to nursing homes, as a therapy dog.

 His friendship with Fiesta, an orphaned deer, was also legendary.
 "He just assigned himself the protector," recalls Wolf.